burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidate-Status.md

 published: true
 ---

-Today Monday 24 Oct I obtained the Status of a Ph.D. candidate.
+Today Monday 24 October 2022 I defended my CS Ph.D.
+Proposal and I have obtained the Status of a Ph.D. candidate.

 ---